-wake sure tractional traffic gues through the very.
-That is, the route histalied by the very should be only for the guest network and not for all traffic.
+Make sure that not all traffic goes through the VPN.
+That is, the route installed by the VPN should be only for the guest network and not for all traffic.

 - Road Warrior / Remote Access.
 Users want to be able to connect securely from a home or office to a private network in the cloud.
-Typically, the IP address of the connecting client is dynamic and cannot be preconfigured on the VPN server. - ▶ Site to Site.
+Typically, the IP address of the connecting client is dynamic and cannot be preconfigured on the VPN server. - Site to Site.
 In this scenario, two private subnets are connected over the public Internet with a secure VPN tunnel.
 The cloud user's subnet (for example, an office network) is connected through a gateway to the network in the cloud.
 The address of the user's gateway must be preconfigured on the VPN server in the cloud.
 Note that although L2TP-over-IPsec can be used to set up Site-to-Site VPNs, this is not the primary intent of this feature.
-For more information, see Section 13.17.4, "Setting Up a Site-to-Site VPN Connection"
+For more information, see Section 15.25.4, "Setting Up a Site-to-Site VPN Connection"

-13.17.1.
-Configuring VPN
+15.25.1.
+Configuring Remote Access VPN